Yuvaraj0001/EVA7_Assignments/Session 4/PART 2/README.md

 The model included Batch Normalization, Drop-out, Global Average Pooling.
 The total number of parameters are 187,146.

+Here, 3 blocks of convloutional layer followed by Relu, batch normalization, max pooling and drop out were used.
+Then, the results are passed to fully connected layer and Global Average Pooling (GAP).

 ### Logs

 Accuracy reached 99.4% at 8th epoch.